The LSA Opportunity Hub hosts in-person and virtual events and workshops throughout the year to support students.

 The annual LSA Social Impact Fair is a chance to explore opportunities for you to affect change on pressing issues, or to gain experience in nonprofits supporting the arts, health, and beyond.
 Representatives from nonprofit organizations and U-M programs will share more than 100 internships, volunteer opportunities, and part-time jobs.
 The experiences available range from environmental sustainability to volunteer work in shelters for domestic violence survivors.
 The Hub team is also on hand to discuss funding resources and specialized programs in the field, including the Applebaum Internship Program.

-Graduate School Resource Fair
+Grad School Fair

 If you’re thinking about applying to grad school (or already have it in your plans), you’ll need insight on what makes you a competitive candidate, how to secure funding, and what to expect throughout the process.

-The annual Graduate School Resource Fair gathers all those resources in one place, so you can learn more about programs and application requirements and talk with current grad students across different disciplines about their experiences.
+The annual Grad School Fair gathers all those resources in one place, so you can learn more about programs and application requirements and talk with current grad students across different disciplines about their experiences.
 It’s also a chance for undergrads to develop their plan—outlining what the next steps are on their path to admission to law, medical, business, public policy, and other graduate programs.

 Industry Insiders offers a fresh take on professional development events: students with little previous experience are welcome and there are no wrong questions.
 Michigan alums who are major players in their industries are there to help you explore the field and better understand whether a particular career is right for you.
 Featured subjects include sales, finance, journalism, healthcare, and beyond.